 Currently interest is focussed on cannabinoids, which are produced naturally by cannabis.
 There are at least 85 different cannabinoids, of which Tetrahydridocannabinol (THC) and Cannabidiol (CBD) are the majority and most interesting.
-THC is the psychoactive drug that results in the high from cannabis use.
+THC is the psychoactive drug that results in the high from cannabis use, whilst CBD is not noticeably psychoactive.
 The amount of CBD or THC produced by plants depends on the cultivar.
-Recent selective breeding has produced plants that produce vastly more THC or CBD than would occur naturally although it is really the ratio of these products that changes as the total amount of cannabinoids is fairly constant and as THC levels rise, CBD levels fall.
+Recent selective breeding has produced plants that produce vastly more THC or CBD than would occur naturally although it is really the ratio of these products that changes as the total amount of cannabinoids is fairly constant; and as THC levels rise, CBD levels fall.
 This is why the cannabis sold today is far more potent than what was available in the 1960s when it's recreational use became increasingly popular.
 There is the same amount of total cannabinoids, just more of it is the psychoactive THC.

 CB1 receptors seem to be involved in appetite and reward.
 It is stimulation of these receptors that results in "the munchies" which are a common feature of recreational cannabis use.
 These same receptors are also implicated in memory and may be relevant in the ability to 'get over' traumatic life events.
 Interestingly, activation of the CB1 receptor with CBD has shown some potential in certain rare cases of intractable epilepsy but this effect is not improved by the addition of THC.
 Blocking the receptors completely causes substantial apetite reduction but has a high risk of triggering depression and suicidal behaviour.

 CB1 and 2 receptors also switch off peripheral nerves.
 These seem to be responsible for the pain relieving effects of cannabis and stimulation of these in animal studies has been shown to reduce the response to controlled painful stimuli.